Learn how to take a more active role in a major purchasing decision.

 Conclusion

+It is time for the end user/owner-operator to take more active role is their pump system specifications.
+Imagine you decide to prepare a solid specification for request for quote (RFQ) submittal to selected engineering, procurement and construction (EPC) firms.
+How would you prepare such a document?
+What would you include?
 A system specification begins with the general scope document.
 Typically, the scope document should include a clear and concise definition of the overall systems and project goals, expectations, planned improvements, project costs, work duration, consultant responsibility and duties, work product and work product completion.
 Who participates in the development of this important document?
 How do you define project goals and expectations?
+In my future columns, we will discuss how to develop a solid “generic” pump system specification beginning with the General Scope of Work to ensure you will have a pumping system that will provide years of reliable, efficient operation at the lowest cost of ownership.

 To read more Avoiding System Issues articles, go here.